prc-github-prc/hackback-serious-game/README.md

 # hackback-serious-game

-A small game about basic cryptography and encoding.
+A small game about basic encoding, bypassing very poor protections, and having reading skills.